 This transcript has been lightly edited for clarity.

 A favorite book for me would be a compilation of interviews of Lawrence Weschler with the great conceptual artist Robert Irwin.
-It's called "Seeing Is Forgetting The Name Of The Thing You're Looking At."
+It's called "Seeing Is Forgetting the Name of the Thing One Sees."

 [Weschler] has interviewed this man over 25 years this man who wants to make art that is difficult to photograph.
 Literally, the man that wants to make art about the experience of experiencing.